< * | *** >

 select

-`"date"..sep().."week_day"..sep().."month_name"..sep().."full_year"`,
+`fn_calendar('20200101','20200230','yyyymmdd',{"%Y%m%d","%A","%B","%Y"})` as `"date"..sep().."week_day"..sep().."month_name"..sep().."full_year"`,

-no_view function
+from no_view function fn_merge

-export to tmp_file('calendar.csv'
+export to tmp_file('calendar.csv')

 ;